Long-Term Disability Policies: Own Occupation v. Any Occupation

 A typical definition of “gainful occupation” is: “an occupation, including self-employment, that is or can be expected to provide you with an income equal to at least 60% of your indexed monthly earnings.”
 Under this definition, the focus of the analysis is that LTD benefits may be awarded only if the disability prevents the claimant from obtaining work which would enable him to earn 60% of his former salary.
 Typically, the factors we scrutinize at MyLTDbenefits.com when determining whether a claimant could be gainfully occupied include his abilities, skills and education, as well as an assessment of the labor market in the claimant’s geographic region.
 Such analysis is typically performed by a vocational expert.

-For a detailed analysis of the policy provisions controlling your long-term disability benefit entitlement, contact the attorneys of MyLTDbenefits.com.
+Questions on your long-term disability policies and own occupation v. any occupation on your long-term disability benefit entitlement?
+Call 262-785-9606 for a detailed analysis of the policy provisions controlling your long-term disability benefit entitlement, contact the attorneys of MyLTDbenefits.com for a free phone consultation.